Accessibility for Ontarians with Disabilities Act (AODA)

 The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) is a provincial law in Ontario that aims to identify, remove and prevent barriers for people with disabilities.
-Since 2005, AODA applies to organizations in public, private, and non-profit sectors and to all types of employees, including full-time, part-time, seasonal and contract workers.
+Since 2005, AODA has applied to organizations in public, private, and non-profit sectors and all types of employees, including full-time, part-time, seasonal and contract workers.

-To make Ontario more accessible and ensure people with disabilities can participate more actively in their communities, the AODA establishes five standards that recognize five areas of daily life:
+To make Ontario more accessible and ensure people with disabilities can participate more actively in their communities, the AODA has established five standards that recognize five areas of daily life:

 - Customer service standard

 - Design of public spaces standard

 The AODA standards are part of the Integrated Accessibility Standards Regulation (IASR).
 The IASR includes, in addition to requirements specific to each standard, the following general requirements:

 - Develop a multi-year accessibility plan and update it every five years;